-- a.
-The Accountable Items Summary (A/I) in LCMS is used to track and manage all AL Code 1, 2, 4, 6, and 7 COMSEC material (including modern keys), held by an account.
-LEs (Using) will use a watch-to-watch inventory to meet this requirement. - b.
-For accounts equipped with a LMD, the A/I Summary will be maintained and generated from LCMS. - c.
-EKMS Managers and Local Elements (Issuing) will maintain an up-to-date print out of the A/I Summary.
-It is recommended that accounts print out the AIS from LCMS when the Transaction Status Log is printed as outlined in $\frac{\text{Annex T}}{\text{T}}$ to minimize the impact should an account experience a failure of the LMD and not have a current LCMS database backup to restore from in reconstructing the AIS.
+a.
+The Accountable Items Summary (A/I) in LCMS is used to track and manage all AL Code 1, 2, 4, 6, and 7 COMSEC material held by an account.
+LEs (Using) will use a watch-to-watch inventory to meet this requirement.

+b.
+For accounts equipped with a LMD, the A/I Summary will be maintained and generated from LCMS.

+c.
+COMSEC Account Managers and Local Elements (Issuing) will

+maintain an up-to-date print out of the A/I Summary.
+It is recommended accounts print out the AIS from LCMS when the Transaction Status Log is printed to minimize the impact should an account experience a LMD failure and not have a current LCMS database backup to restore from.

-NOTE: At the discretion of the command, at the account level, the monthly COAL inventory can be printed and maintained in lieu of the entire AIS.
+NOTE: At the discretion of the command, the monthly COAL inventory can be printed and maintained in lieu of the entire AIS.

 d.
-EKMS Managers will provide LCMS-generated A/I

-Summaries to LEs (Issuing) and instruct them on their maintenance, \underline{or} the LEs (Issuing) may generate the A/I summaries locally.
-In either case, the responsibilities for generating and maintaining them shall be clearly understood and agreed upon by both parties.
+COMSEC Account Managers will provide LCMS-generated A/I Summaries to LEs (Issuing) and instruct them on their maintenance, or the LEs (Issuing) may generate the A/I summaries locally.
+In either case, the responsibilities for generating and maintaining them shall be clearly understood and addressed in the accounts local COMSEC policy and/or LOA/MOU with external LEs.

 e.
-The A/I Summary must be retained per Annex T.
+The A/I Summary must be retained per Annex M.

-766. EKMS INVENTORIES:
+766. EKMS COMSEC INVENTORIES: